kkphxn/mcb185_homework/participation.md

 	+ Total 4 points
 - Week 2
 	+ Attended class Tuesday
-	+ Asked for my classmates names
+	+ Talked to someone new
 	+ Asked a question in the discord
 	+ Attended class Thursday
 	+ Asked someone if they are doing an assessment alone or with someone